Can I purchase ORBIS Ring-Drive technology for my car or truck?

 What vehicle configurations does the ORBIS wheel support?

-ORBIS Ring-Drive wheels can be added to any vehicle with or without motors.
-An ORBIS-equipped vehicle can be 2-wheel drive or all-wheel drive.
+ORBIS Ring-Drive wheels can be added to any vehicle, with or without motors.
+An ORBIS-equipped vehicle can be two-wheel drive or all-wheel drive.

 Are there exotic materials or difficult processes involved in manufacturing ORBIS wheels?

 Not at all.
 Standard hardened aluminum alloys are machined on basic 5-axis CNC machinery to make the major ORBIS Ring-Drive components.
 Specially engineered polymers are used for drive pinions, roller guides, and spindle bearings.
 The cost of goods of an ORBIS wheel is competitive with conventional wheels.